 Factors behind the trend

-The adoption by the recycling industry has come for two key reasons: persistent staffing challenges and difficult markets requiring lower processing costs and better bale quality.
-Also, robots aren’t prohibitively expensive, compared with some other advanced sorting equipment.
+The embrace of robotics by the recycling industry has come for two key reasons: persistent staffing challenges and difficult markets requiring lower processing costs and better bale quality.
+Also, robots generally aren’t prohibitively expensive, compared with some other advanced sorting equipment.

 The first MRF to install a SamurAI robot was Lakeshore Recycling Systems’ Chicago-area Heartland Recycling Center, which brought on the technology in May 2018.
 At the time, CEO Alan Handley noted difficult fiber markets prompted the move, but he also emphasized the benefits of reducing human sorters.